The Pros & Cons of Card-Linked Marketing

-Card-linked marketing is a method of delivering targeted ads to consumers via their online bank statement.
-These digital offers are uploaded straight to their credit or debit account, and can be used automatically at checkout.
+Card-linked marketing is a method of delivering targeted ads to consumers via their online bank statements.
+These digital offers are uploaded straight to their credit or debit account and can be used automatically at checkout.

 [noun]/* kahrd lingkt mahr-ki-ting/

-With CLM, consumers receive digital offers along with their online bank statements, and any that catch the bank customer’s eye are instantly attached to that person’s payment card.
-The customer is automatically credited for the promotion at checkout; no coupon codes or vouchers necessary.
+A card-linked marketing strategy lets you send digital offers to consumers along with their online bank statements.
+Any offer that catches the bank customer’s eye is instantly attached to that person’s payment card.
+Then, if the buyer decides to buy, they're automatically credited for the promotion at checkout.
+No coupon codes or vouchers are necessary.

 Card-linked marketing is:

-No need to worry about turning-off customers who don’t want to receive offers.
+There is less reason to worry about turning off customers who don’t want to receive offers.

 Promotions are provided based on actual purchase history, meaning they’re more relevant.

-CLM brings the customers to you; less need to attract them with ads, coupons, or email offers.
+CLM brings the customers to you.
+There’s less need to attract them with ads, coupons, or email offers.

 Easy to Track